xumingming/storm-wiki/Transactional-topologies.md

 The `TransactionAttempt` contains two values: the "transaction id" and the "attempt id".
 The "transaction id" is the unique id chosen for this batch and is the same no matter how many times the batch is replayed.
 The "attempt id" is a unique id for this particular batch of tuples and lets Storm distinguish tuples from different emissions of the same batch.
 Without the attempt id, Storm could confuse a replay of a batch with tuples from a prior time that batch was emitted.
 This would be disastrous.

-The transaction ids increases by 1 for every batch emitted.
+The transaction id increases by 1 for every batch emitted.
 So the first batch has id "1", the second has id "2", and so on.

 The `execute` method is called for every tuple in the batch.
 You should accumulate state for the batch in a local instance variable every time this method is called.
 The `BatchCount` bolt increments a local counter variable for every tuple.

-Finally, `finishBatch` is called when the bolt has received all tuples for this particular batch. `BatchCount` emits the partial count to the output stream when this method is called.
+Finally, `finishBatch` is called when the task has received all tuples intended for it for this particular batch. `BatchCount` emits the partial count to the output stream when this method is called.

 Here's the definition of `UpdateGlobalCount`: